folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 it is easy to introduce these errors, but hard to spot/debug/fix them

-Additionally, concurrent systems often perform transactions: a list of individual operations that are meant to be one whole.
+Additionally, concurrent systems often perform a list of individual operations that are meant to be one whole.
 In the snippet below, there is a point where the money is subtracted from `A` but not yet added to `B`.
-If an error occurs at this point, the system should revert back to the initial state: Just failing makes the money disappear.
+If an error occurs at this point, the system should revert back to the initial state: Just failing silently makes the money disappear.

 ```haskell
 transfer sum = do